Library - About The Library

 - Develop a human resources infrastructure in the LAMC Library to ensure effective functioning in the rapidly evolving information environment

 Library hours are shown on the Library home page.

 The Library owns more than 80,000 books, magazines and newspapers, and subscribes to several databases for periodical and encyclopedia articles.
-In addition, there is a collection of back issues of more than 200 periodicals, including 60 on microfilm dating back to 1960.
+In addition, there is a collection of back issues of more than 200 periodicals.

 The Library's electronic catalog is available from the Library home page.